xKraut95/cybersecurity-journey/security-vocabulary.md

 ## DAD triad

-- The triad that all cybersecurity analists must avoid, it means
+The triad that all cybersecurity analists must avoid, it means:

 - Divulgation: The data is exposed to unauthorized people